-7.27 The Local Plan and the Developer contributions SPD aims to improve and increase the level of leisure and recreation facilities where there are gaps in provision.
-Contributions were received towards public open space in Guisborough.
+- 7.26 Within the monitoring year one small scale development related to recreation was approved (for leisure uses see Para 5.35/5.36).
+This was the adventure playground scheme at Majuba Road in Redcar (D2 use). - 7.27 The Local Plan and the Developer contributions SPD aims to improve and increase the level of leisure and recreation facilities where there are gaps in provision.
 Financial contributions will continue to be sought where possible to improve provision in locations where new housing development takes place.